-- Remove the axles according to your vehicle's service manual. - Disconnect the drive shaft from the flange of the differential. - Remove the third member from the differential housing.
-(Refer to your vehicle's service manual) - NOTE :
+- Disconnect the drive shaft from the flange of the differential. - Remove the differential from the vehicle.
+(Refer to your vehicle's service manual)

-The differential housing is heavy and quite difficult to handle when covered in oil.
+NOTE : The differential housing is heavy and quite difficult to handle when covered in oil.
 Do not drop it!